 I have been putting off writing this post for some time now.
 Honestly, I wasn’t sure if people wanted to know about, or if I even wanted to share, our families pinworm experience.
 This morning, a few mamas in a natural parenting group that I am involved in had a discussion on pinworms and natural pinworm remedies.
-I explained how our family treated and eliminated pinworms naturally and realized that it was time to share our families pinworm experience.
+I explained how our family was able to eliminate pinworms naturally and realized that it was time to share our families pinworm experience.
+If you are wondering what pinworms are, how you got them, and how you can eliminate pinworms naturally please keep reading!

 Yes, my daughter had pinworms.
 And yes, we treated and eliminated pinworms naturally!